Veggie13/Genesis1/README.txt

 Bug Fixes:
 - If you cancel during the naming phase of file import, it would import anyway.

+New Features:
+- The hidable sidebar now has vertical scroll.
+Accordingly, the application no longer enforces maximization, allowing normal window resizing.

 Rev 02 Beta
 -----------